surifirstpin/biplus_documentation/version.4/Acubi website.md

 ## Simple

-BiPlus has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.
+AcuBi has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.

 ## Secure

-BiPlus security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.
+AcuBi security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.

 ## Scalable

-From one users to many, BiPlus scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.
+From one users to many, AcuBi scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.

 ## Self-Serve

-Anyone can use BiPlus to analyze, search, visualize, interact intuitively and get entrusted with the right insights.
+Anyone can use AcuBi to analyze, search, visualize, interact intuitively and get entrusted with the right insights.

 # DIALECTS SUPPORTED

-It doesn’t matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with BiPlus.
+It doesn’t matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with AcuBi.
 More sources are yet to be added.

 ## SOLUTIONS

-Lets see how all the Business platforms use BiPlus to drive insight and innovate decisions.
+Lets see how all the Business platforms use AcuBi to drive insight and innovate decisions.
 Browse by function and industry.

 #### Sales